-On all occasions where physical intervention is required, parents will always be invited into school to discuss the situation with a member of appropriately informed staff.
+On all occasions where physical intervention is required, parents will always be invited into school to discuss the situation with a member of the School Leadership Team.
 An incident report will also be completed, with one copy issued to parents/carers and one copy kept on the student's file.

-Following an incident, the member of staff involved will be expected to give a debrief to another colleague - ideally the designated safeguarding lead or a member of the senior leadership team.
+Following an incident, the member of staff involved will be expected to give a debrief to another "trained" colleague.
 The nature of the debrief is to ascertain the details of the incident, but also to support the member of staff following their potentially stressful encounter.

+Non-violent Crisis Intervention is a nationally recognised method of physical intervention.
 Physical intervention must never be used as a form of punishment.
 Staff training is reviewed every two years.